Issues of Bilingualism and Bilingual Education

 From a pedagogical perspective, what are the most effective methods of attaining bilingual knowledge?

-1. An understanding of the basic concepts in this field of knowledge
+1. demonstrate an understanding of the basic concepts in this field of knowledge

-2. An understanding of the critical issues in this field of knowledge
+2. demonstrate an understanding of the critical issues in this field of knowledge

-3. An understanding of the different cognitive, social, psychological and pedagogical dimensions of bilingualism
+3. demonstrate an understanding of the different cognitive, social, psychological and pedagogical dimensions of bilingualism

-4. An understanding of different competing theories of bilingualism
+4. demonstrate an understanding of different competing theories of bilingualism

 - Bilingualism: basic issues (definitions, descriptions, typology, theoretical and methodological considerations).